Cruising with small, hard wheels isn’t a fun time. If that sounds like your setup, it’s time for some soft skateboard wheels.

 Core Placement

-Offset cores are placed closer to one side, which provides more grip for carving.
+Offset cores are placed closer to one side, providing more carving grip.
 Centerset cores are placed (you guessed it) in the center and are easier to slide.